 This method provides an accurate way to predict cash flow, at least for the short term.
 However, the accuracy deteriorates for longer timeframes since it can be challenging to predict details the longer it gets.

-Looking at this cash flow projection with indirect method, we can immediately see that it uses data from the other financial statements.
-It starts with the company’s net income as top-line, with entries from the income statement and balance sheet added or omitted to adjust to an actual cash basis.
+Looking at this cash flow projection with the indirect method, we can immediately see that it uses data from the other financial statements.
+It starts with the company’s net income as the top line, with entries from the income statement and balance sheet added or omitted to adjust to an actual cash basis.

 This method comes in handy when your business has a large number of recorded transactions.